-The United Mitochondrial Disease Foundation is delighted to invite you to Mitochondrial Medicine: 2019 in Alexandria, Virginia, USA.
+The United Mitochondrial Disease Foundation is delighted to invite you to Mitochondrial Medicine: 2020 in Phoenix, Arizona, USA.
 Whether this is your first symposium or you are a past attendee, the UMDF symposium is designed to enable you to network with many families and individuals who, like you, are seeking more information about mitochondrial disease.
 The UMDF symposium offers unique access to many of the top mitochondrial specialists through session presentations, Ask the Mito Doc panels, and on a one-to-one basis through the Doctor Is In forum.
 You will also be able to speak with our exhibitors about new products and diagnostic testing that is available.

 (Dress during the symposium sessions is casual; you’ll be sitting a lot, so wear something comfortable!
 You may want to bring a light sweater or sweatshirt, as all rooms will be air conditioned.
 For the banquet on Friday night, suggested dress is business casual.)